-- A. The California Mock Trial Program is governed by the California Mock Trial Rulebook, California Case Materials, and the California Mock Trial Rules of Evidence. - B. All participants in the CA Mock Trial competition must follow all rules and procedures as specified in the California Mock Trial Rulebook, California Case Materials, and the California Mock Trial Rules of Evidence disseminated by CRF.
-At the county level, county coordinators may modify some of the rules and procedures to better suit their county competition.
-Failure of any member or affiliate of a team to adhere to the rules may result in disqualification of that team. - C. This California Mock Trial Team Rulebook contains rules for an in-person competition as well as any rule modifications to accommodate a virtual competition.
-Any rule modifications are listed immediately after the rule that is being modified listed under virtual.
+- A. The California Mock Trial Program is governed by the California Mock Trial Rulebook, California Case Materials, and the California Mock Trial Rules of Evidence. - B. All CA Mock Trial competition participants must follow all rules and procedures specified in the California Mock Trial Rulebook, California Case Materials, and the California Mock Trial Rules of Evidence disseminated by Teach Democracy (formerly CRF).
+At the county level, county coordinators may modify some rules and procedures to suit their county competition better.
+The failure of any member or affiliate of a team to adhere to the set rules may result in disaualification of that team. - C. This California Mock Trial Team Rulebook contains rules for an in-person competition and any rule modifications to accommodate a virtual competition/scrimmage.
+Any rule modifications are listed immediately after the rule that is being modified under virtual.